 Additional data from the Phase III clinical trial of Consensi™ suggested beneficial effects on renal (kidney) function.
 The data also suggested that Consensi™ may protect against the amlodipine side effect of causing fluid retention by the kidneys.

 Kitov submitted a New Drug Application (NDA) in July 2017.
-The U.S. Food & Drug Administration (FDA) filed the NDA in September 2017, thereby accepting it for a full review.
-Under the Prescription Drug User Fee Act (PDUFA), the FDA has set a target date of May 31, 2018, to complete its review.
+The U.S. Food & Drug Administration (FDA) filed the NDA in September 2017, thereby accepting it for a full review, and approved Consensi™ oral tablets for marketing on May 31, 2018.

 Celebrex® is a registered trademark of G.D.
 Searle LLC (a subsidiary of Pfizer Inc.).
 Norvasc® is a registered trademark of Pfizer Inc.